Criminal Justice

 Upon successful completion of this course, students will be able to:

-• Describe the different conceptions and key terminology related to deviance.
+• Describe the different conceptions, perspectives, and key terminology related to deviance.

-• Demonstrate an understanding of the various theories of deviance including their development, applications, criticisms, and global perspectives.
+• Demonstrate an understanding of the various social-related theories of deviance including their development, applications, and criticisms.

 • Demonstrate proficiency with academic writing related to deviant behavior.